rajikudusadewale/Collection-Performance-Analysis/README.md

 **•	Product performance**

-The line chart showing the balance over time, broken down by top 5 product type is a useful tool to identify trends in balances by product.
+The line chart showing the balance over time, broken down by the top 5 product types, is useful for identifying balance trends by product.
 If there are any significant differences in performance between products, it may indicate a need to adjust collection strategies or marketing efforts.

-**•	Repayment vs. Interest**
+**•	Repayment vs Interest**
-The donut chart showing the percentage of transaction type (either repayment or interest) is an important metric to track.
-If the proportion of interest payments is increasing over time, it may indicate that customers are struggling to make payments, and further action may be necessary.
+The doughnut chart showing the percentage of transaction type (either repayment or interest) is an important metric to track.
+If the proportion of interest payments increases over time, it may indicate that customers are struggling to make payments, and further action may be necessary.

 **•	Top customers**

-The bar charts showing the 5 top customers with the highest and lowest outstanding debts is useful for identifying customers who may need additional attention.
-It is important to ensure that high-risk customers are receiving the support they need to avoid defaulting on their loans.
+The bar charts showing the 5 top customers with the highest and lowest outstanding debts are useful for identifying customers needing additional attention.
+It is important to ensure that high-risk customers receive the support they need to avoid defaulting on their loans.

 •	Overall, these metrics can provide valuable insights into the performance of the collection strategy and identify areas that may require further attention or improvement.

 #### Conclusion

-The collection strategy is at the average.
+The collection strategy is average.
 Most customers enter arrears after missing a repayment on their debt within the years.
 The high concentration of customers using one specific product indicates an opportunity to expand the product portfolio and diversify the customer base.
-Both Repayments and interest transaction take up 50% each of all the total transactions done for the years.
+Both Repayments and interest transactions take up 50% each of all the total transactions done for the years.
 The variation in transaction amounts and default rate percentage by product type requires further investigation to determine the underlying reasons for the differences.

 #### Recommendations